Inedo/inedo-docs/BuildMaster/administration/applications/import-export.md

 ﻿---
-title: Importing and Exporting Applications
-subtitle: Importing & Exporting Applications
-keywords: buildmaster
+title: Advanced Import & Export
 sequence: 60
 show-headings-in-nav: true
 ---

-BuildMaster can export an application's configuration and history into a [universal package](/upack), and then publish that package to a feed in [ProGet](/proget) or a file on a disk.
-You import applications in the same manner.
+Behind the scenes, the [Application Template](application-templates) and [Backup & Restore](backup-restore) features use the application import and export feature.

 ## Exporting Applications {#exporting data-title="Exporting Applications"}

-You can open the application export page from the application settings, or from Admin > Export Applications.
+You can open the application export page from the your applications advanced settings page (Backup... > Advanced), or from Admin > Export Applications.

 When exporting applications, you have the following options:

 {.docs}
 - **Applications** - list of applications to export; this option will only appear when the page is accessed from the administration section